adunkman/dunkman.me/app/content/today-i-learned/_index.md

     title: The IRS cannot accept a single check (including a cashier’s check) for amounts of $100 million or more.
   - date: "2021-04-28"
     link: https://github.com/adunkman.keys
-    title: GitHub shows public keys registered to a user at `https://github.com/<username>.keys`.
+    title: GitHub shows public keys registered to a user if you append `.keys` to their profile URL.
   - date: "2021-04-27"
     link: https://qwerty.dev/whitespace/
     title: There are 11 characters for different kinds of spaces, including the word space (the one you get with the space bar), zero-width space, and em space.